-The good news with this card is that there is no such restriction in place.
-Everyone is eligible, so if you play by the (fairly simple) rules, the bonus miles (and/or flight award) will be credited.
+The good news with this card is that there is no such restriction in place for the 3,000 miles bonus.
+Everyone is eligible, so if you play by the (fairly simple) rules, the bonus miles will be credited.

 10,000 KrisFlyer miles renewal fee bonus

 On payment of the card fee at annual renewal you will receive 10,000 KrisFlyer miles.
 It’s not clear at this stage whether this card will allow annual fee waiver, but if you do manage to get the renewal fee waived you will not be entitled to this benefit.